David Chipperfield: Awards and honours

 The practice's projects have received more than 100 architecture and design awards, including the 2007 RIBA Stirling Prize (for the Museum of Modern Literature, Marbach), the 2011 European Union Prize for Contemporary Architecture (Mies van der Rohe Award), and the 2011 Deutscher Architekturpreis.

 Chipperfield has been recognised for his work with honours and awards including membership of the Royal Academy of Arts, the Order of Merit of the Federal Republic of Germany, a knighthood for services to architecture, and the Praemium Imperiale from the Japan Art Association in 2013.

 In 1999, Chipperfield was awarded the Tessenow Gold Medal, what was followed by a comprehensive exhibition of his work together with the work of the Tessenow Stipendiat and Spanish architect Andrés Jaque, held in the Hellerau Festspielhaus.
 He was appointed Commander of the Order of the British Empire (CBE) in 2004 for services to architecture, and was made Honorary Member of the Florence Accademia delle arti del Disegno in 2003.

 In 2009, he was awarded the Order of Merit of the Federal Republic of Germany, the highest tribute the Federal Republic of Germany can pay to individuals for services to the nation.
 Chipperfield was knighted in the 2010 New Year Honours for services to architecture in the UK and Germany.
 He was awarded the Wolf Prize in Arts in 2010, the Royal Gold Medal of the Royal Institute of British Architects in 2011, and was appointed Member of the Order of the Companions of Honour (CH) in the 2021 New Year Honours for service to architecture.

 Form Matters, an exhibition looking back over Chipperfield's career, was mounted by London's Design Museum in 2009.
 His Tonale range of ceramics for Alessi received the Compasso d'Oro in 2011, and the Piana folding chair has recently been acquired for the permanent collection at MoMA.

 In 2012, Chipperfield became the first British architect to curate the Venice Biennale of Architecture.
 The biennale, entitled 'Common Ground', sought to foreground the collaborative and interconnected nature of architectural practice.

+Chipperfield was part of the jury that selected Helen Marten for the Hepworth Prize for Sculpture in 2016.